roblabs/openmaptiles-ios-demo/readme.md

 * Jan 26, 2021
   * Update to MapLibre.  https://github.com/maptiler/maplibre-gl-native-distribution/pull/2
+  * Remove references to Carthage.
+See the branch `carthage`, if needed.
 * Jun 24, 2020
   * Updated notes on how to use Tileserver GL
 * Jun 17, 2020